-But is it safe to use nicotine gum, and are there any harmful or lasting side effects?
+Is it safe to use nicotine gum, and are there any harmful or lasting side effects?

-There are side effects associated with using nicotine gum, but they arenīt lasting or particularly harmful.
-It is important to note, that if you suffer from diabetes, allergies, chest pains or are pregnant, you shouldnīt use nicotine gum.
+It is important to note, that if you suffer from diabetes, allergies, chest pains or are pregnant, you shouldn´t use nicotine gum.
 Before using nicotine gum, you should first check with your family doctor and make him or her aware that you plan on using it.
+Here is a list of the most common side effects people suffer from, while using nicotine gum.

-- You may get mouth sores, but they usually disappear within a few days of using nicotine gum.
+- You may get mouth sores, but they usually disappear within a few days of using nicotine gum

 - Increased saliva.

-- Your jaw muscles may ache.
+- Your jaw muscles may ache

-- Indigestion.
+- Indigestion

-- Headaches.
+- Headaches

-- Light-headedness.
+- Light-headedness

 - Nausea.

-- Vomiting.
+- Vomiting

-- Hiccups.
+- Hiccups

-- Insomnia.
+- Insomnia

 It is important to note that most of these possible side effects, such as vomiting, nausea, light-headedness, headaches and indigestion can be avoided by chewing the gum more slowly.
 If you chew the nicotine gum too quickly, you release the nicotine much faster, which can cause many of the above symptoms to appear.